tomklino/cheat-sheets/kubernetes.md

 ## Resizing Stateful Sets with no down-time (works for increasing only)

- - (if part of a helm chart) edit the sts template accordingly
+ 1. Edit the helm values.yaml or the sts template accordingly
- - delete the sts with an arg --cascade=false
+ 2. Delete the sts with an arg --cascade=false
- - apply the chart or the new sts
+ 3. Apply the chart or the new sts
- - manually edit the existing pvcs to the new size
+ 4. Manually edit the existing pvcs to the new size
- - after about 30 seconds, restart the sts pods one by one
+ 5. After about 30 seconds, restart the sts pods one by one

 ## Advanced label search